dwnhgyl/LegendaryRL/World Reference Files/perks&&powers.md

 **Premonition**: 6 turns.
 When cast, the game remembers the complete state of the level that instant.
 Play continues normally for a short duration, except that the player has a un-removable "premonition" buff for a short duration.
 When the buff expires or the player dies, the game returns to the state when premonition was cast.

+**Static Charge**: 5 turns.
+Applies a buff to the caster for a short duration.
+Each turn, an enemy within a short range will be targeted by a highly accurate instantaneous projectile that deals light lighting damage.

 **Wind Step**: 4 turns.
 Causes targeted creature (including the player) to gain the Wind Step buff for a short duration.
 This buff makes movement instant on a 2 turn cooldown, grants Flight, and grants a moderate dodge bonus.

 **Cold Wind**: 5 turns.
 The player is prompted to target a space, and then set a direction.
 A special effect fills a moderate-size, roughly rectangular area.
 Enemies within this effect take light cold damage and are knocked back a very short distance in the direction that was set.
 The player is unaffected.